celadari/json-logic-scala/docs/_posts/concept-of-types.md

 ### Higher Type (option|array|map)
 A higher type is a composition of simple and/or higher types.
-A higher Type represents generic types in scala such as: Array, Option, Map.
+A higher Type represents generic types in Scala such as: Array, Option, Map.

 It is recursively defined by its "codename" field value and its "paramType" field value.